kjirsten-c/MB12/README.md

 The MB12 research project investigates how things can be calculated from other things using R. Read some nonsense below that has been copy-pasted soley for the purpose of filling up this document.

+## Kjirsten's section

+I am making a change which will be seen by EVERYONE.

 ## this is Ina's section!